 - A. Rates of Pay.
-Each employee shall be paid at one of the rates in the salary range for the class in which he/she is employed. - B. Entrance Salary.
+Each employee shall be paid at one of the rates in the salary range for the class in which he/she is they are employed. - B. Entrance Salary.
 An employee shall be appointed (or reinstated) at the entrance rate for the class unless otherwise provided in the agreement or by statute. - C. Salary Increases.
 Salary increases shall be based on the "meets expectations" standard as defined in the Personnel Rules.
 Employees shall be eligible for in-range merit salary increases on their established anniversary dates until such time as the top step of the salary range is attained.
-The eligibility date for the purpose of this section shall be the date upon which the employee is granted his/her first in-range merit increase to the second step of his/her salary range.
+The eligibility date for the purpose of this section shall be the date upon which the employee is granted his/hertheir first in-range merit increase to the second step of his/hertheir salary range.
 This eligibility date may be changed as a result of the timing of future in-range merit increases, promotions, or reclassifications. - D. Eligibility for Salary Increase.
-A new employee shall be advanced to the second step of the salary range for his/her classification after six (6) full continuous months of satisfactory service in his/her class.
-In those cases where a new employee is appointed above the minimum step of the salary range for his/her classification, his/her eligibility for advancement to the next step shall be the same as though he/she were appointed at the minimum step, unless otherwise ordered by the board.
+A new employee shall be advanced to the second step of the salary range for his/hertheir classification after six (6) full continuous months of satisfactory service in his/hertheir classification.
+In those cases where a new employee is appointed above the minimum step of the salary range for his/hertheir classification, his/hertheir eligibility for advancement to the next step shall be the same as though he/shethey were appointed at the minimum step, unless otherwise ordered by the board.
 Thereafter, eligibility for advancement to each succeeding step of the salary range shall be after each additional year of satisfactory continuous service at the preceding step. - E. Demotion.
-If an employee is demoted or reclassified to a position in a classification with a lower salary range for reasons which do not reflect discredit on his/her employment record, his/her salary rate shall remain the same if the salary rate is within the salary range of the lower classification.
+If an employee is demoted or reclassified to a position in a classification with a lower salary range for reasons which do not reflect discredit on his/hertheir employment record, his/hertheir salary rate shall remain the same if the salary rate is within the salary range of the lower classification.
 If the employee's salary rate is higher than the maximum salary provided in the demoted or reclassified salary range, then the employee shall receive the highest rate provided for the lower classification salary range.
 Demotion for cause should ordinarily result in a corresponding reduction in salary. - F. Transfers.
 When the county transfers an employee to another position in the same classification with the same salary range, the rate of pay remains the same.
-Such employee shall retain the established eligibility date for salary increases. - G. Acting in Capacity.
+Such employee shall retain the established eligibility date for salary increases. - G. Acting in Capacity (AIC).
 Any employee designated as acting in a capacity of a position in a classification higher than the employee's regular classification shall receive a five percent (5%) increase to his/her regular pay or the minimum step of the higher range, whichever is greater, for actual hours worked in the higher classification.
 Any such assignment shall be with the approval of the employee.
+A department may assign an employee to act in capacity in a limited duration role no longer than six (6) months in length in which the employee performs a majority of tasks in a higher classification that is vacant.
+The county will compensate the employee temporarily designated as AIC an additional five percent (5%) or the minimum step of the higher range, whichever is greater.